 The Barragan Story

 The Hazel Hawkins Hospital Foundation received a significant charitable donation in order to establish The Barragan Family Diabetes Center.
 The gift was made by Mrs. Mary Ann Barragan, long time resident of Hollister, California, in memory of her husband, Ray who suffered from diabetes for many years.

 Mrs. Barragan noted, “Ray faithfully believed that nothing was impossible.
 He would say the phrase ‘I can’t’ really meant ‘I choose not to.’
 In honoring him, our family is saying ‘we can’ help residents in San Benito County who have been diagnosed with the disease.
 I have many friends and family members with diabetes and this is the one way I can support them.”

 Current data indicates that 12% of the adult population in San Benito County has diabetes.
 An estimated 47% of the adult population is considered pre-diabetic or at risk of becoming diabetic.
 That is over half of all adults living in San Benito County.
 This generous gift to establish The Barragan Family Diabetes Center will allow the Hospital to better serve community members suffering from the impacts of diabetes-related health issues.
-The center will include wound care, and will be the first and only of its kind in San Benito County.
+The center includes wound care, and is the first and only of its kind in San Benito County.